stanwilder/city-explorer-api/README.md

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->

-Name of feature: City Explorer
+Name of feature: City Explorer API

 Estimate of time needed to complete: 5 hours

 Start time: 130pm

-Finish time: 950
+Finish time: 940

-Actual time needed to complete: 8 and a half hours.
+Actual time needed to complete: 8 hours and 20 minutes